 Though aeration does not provide the same flavor benefits as it does to wine, it can help improve rum’s flavor.
 Rum is a spirit that runs “hot,” meaning that the alcohol flavor can be intense when drinking it.
 By letting the spirit breathe – exposing it to oxygen through aeration – the spirit will mellow into a more neutral flavor.
 However, you want to make sure that you are not exposing it to too much oxygen, as this can ruin the flavor entirely, leaving you with a spoiled batch of rum.

 Another reason to pour your rum into a decanter?
 Style.
-The class and elegance of a decanter enhances the visual drinking experience, giving your rum style points every time – especially when it’s from a bottle you might not want others to know you purchased.
+The class and elegance of a decanter enhance the visual drinking experience, giving your rum style points every time – especially when it’s from a bottle you might not want others to know you purchased.

 The last reason to consider buying a decanter for your rum is – you guessed it – for its storage capacities.
 Rum needs to be stored properly in order to hold its taste and color.
 A decanter with an airtight seal provides that proper storage vessel, preventing the alcohol from evaporating and ruining your best rum.

 You’ve decided to purchase a decanter for your rum, but which should you choose?

 We’ve got you covered: look for these three things when purchasing a decanter for rum.

 First, like all decanters, you will want to stay away from crystal or leaded glass and choose a decanter without lead.
 Lead from crystal or leaded glass can leach into the spirit, meaning that if you leave your rum in a leaded decanter, it will become toxic over a certain period of time.
 In general, it’s best to stay away from things that can poison both you and your guests, so make sure to purchase a decanter made of lead-free glass.